multiplemonomials/multicast_expert/README.rst

 Multicast Addresses
 ===================
 A multicast IPv4 address is defined as any IPv4 address whose most significant four bits are "1110".
-In decimal, this means any IP address whose first number is in the range of 224 through 239 (0xE0-0xEF) is a multicast address.
+This means any IP address whose first number is in the range of 224 through 239 (0xE0-0xEF) is a multicast address.
 Similarly, for IPv6, any address whose first byte is 0xFF is a multicast address.

 When a network interface (e.g. your Ethernet card) sees a packet going to a multicast IP address, it processes it differently.
 The exact specifics are outside of the scope of this document and depend on the specific medium, but often it will mark that packet as multicast at the link layer too, e.g. by giving it a special destination MAC address.
 This ensures that the packet is delivered correctly by the link layer.

-If you are simply trying to receive existing multicast packets, all you need to do is open a multicast_expert socket with the multicast address of the protocol you're using.
+If you are simply trying to receive existing multicast packets, all you need to know is the group address that the multicasts are being sent on.
 But if you're trying to build your own application that communicates via multicast, you'll need to select an IPv4 or IPv6 multicast address to use for it.
 Many of these addresses have to be officially assigned by IANA (the `wikipedia page on multicast addresses <https://en.wikipedia.org/wiki/Multicast_address#IPv4>`_ has the full details), though IP addresses in the 239.x.x.x range are "administratively scoped" and available for private use on LANs.

 Multicast Routing in Networks
 =============================
 Compared to regular IP packets, multicast packets are handled differently by networking devices such as Ethernet switches and routers.
 It's all too easy to forget to take this into account, and then find yourself asking "wait, why am I not receiving any multicast traffic", or even "wait, why am I receiving *all of the multicasts* that I didn't ask for?"
 This section will go over some basics of how multicast packets move through Ethernet networks.
 Other networks may differ in the specifics, but the basic concepts should be similar.

 For a simple ("unmanaged") Ethernet switch, its handling of multicast packets is very simple.
-It simply treats them like broadcasts, and passes them along to every port of the switch.
+It simply treats them like broadcasts, and forwards them to every other port of the switch.

 As you might imagine, if you have a large network full of multicast users, and switches are broadcasting every message everywhere, you could get some pretty awful network congestion.
 To combat this, more complex ("managed") Ethernet switches often have a feature called "IGMP snooping".
 When a switch has this setting enabled, it listens for what's called an "IGMP join message" to be sent by a host.
-This message is automatically sent by your OS whenever you open a multicast receive socket, and indicates that host X wants to receive traffic going to multicast address Y.  When the switch sees one of these messages, it automatically begins routing traffic to that multicast address over the corresponding network link.
+This message is automatically sent by your OS whenever you open a multicast receive socket, and indicates that host X wants to receive traffic going to multicast address Y.  When the switch sees one of these messages, it automatically begins routing traffic going to multicast address Y into host X's network link.
 No IGMP join message?
 No multicasts for you.

+Note: for IPv6, MLD messages are used instead of IGMP, but they do pretty much the same thing.

 Last but not least, routers.
 In contrast to Ethernet switches, which connect individual hosts together, routers connect entire networks together.
 They have quite a bit more logic and generally require at least some manual configuration of what packets are routed where.
-Often, multicasts are used within one network and are dropped by routers (you can guarantee this by setting the Time To Live to 1, forcing them to be dropped by any router).
+Often, multicasts are just used within the local network and are dropped by routers (you can guarantee this by setting the Time To Live to 1, forcing them to be dropped by any router).
 However, the specifics depend on the router configuration, and often individual multicast addresses are treated differently.
 If you really do need to pass multicasts through a router, you should contact your ISP or your network admin to verify the router settings.

 In conclusion, here's a table of how different boxes handle multicasts: